ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Collectors MUST authenticate their requests to Leaders using a scheme that meets the requirements in {{request-authentication}}.

 Depending on the VDAF scheme and how the Leader is configured, the Leader and Helper may already have prepared a sufficient number of reports satisfying the query and be ready to return the aggregate shares right away.
 However, this is not always the case.
 In fact, for some VDAFs, it is not be possible to begin running aggregation jobs ({{aggregate-flow}}) until the Collector initiates a collection job.
-This is because, in general, the aggregation parameter is not known until this point.
+This is because, in general (see {{eager-aggregation}}), the aggregation parameter is not known until this point.
 In certain situations it is possible to predict the aggregation parameter in advance.
 For example, for Prio3 the only valid aggregation parameter is the empty string.

 The Leader MAY defer handling the collection request.
 In this case, it indicates that the collection job is not yet ready by immediately sending an empty